DHeijbroekTU/dienst2/README.md

 ### With Docker

-1. Build and run the development Docker image using [Docker Compose](https://docs.docker.com/compose/install/): `docker-compose up` and go to http://localhost:8000
+1. Build and run the development Docker image using [Docker Compose](https://docs.docker.com/compose/install/): `docker-compose up` and go to http://localhost:8000 and set OIDC_LDAP_ADMIN_GROUP in the dev.env to your current committee to allow access.

 ### Without Docker